peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

 ### Shift
-    public static EFloat Shift​(EFloat ed, EFloat ed2, EContext ec) Shifts the bits of an arbitrary-precision binary floating point number's mantissa.
+    public static EFloat Shift​(EFloat ed, EFloat ed2, EContext ec) Shifts the bits of an arbitrary-precision binary floating point number's significand.

 **Parameters:**

-* <code>ed</code> - An arbitrary-precision binary floating point number containing the mantissa to shift.
+* <code>ed</code> - An arbitrary-precision binary floating point number containing the significand to shift.

-* <code>ed2</code> - An arbitrary-precision number indicating the number of bits to shift the first operand's mantissa.
+* <code>ed2</code> - An arbitrary-precision number indicating the number of bits to shift the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted to the left by the given number of bits.
-If this parameter is negative, the mantissa is shifted to the right by the given number of bits.
+If this parameter is positive, the significand is shifted to the left by the given number of bits.
+If this parameter is negative, the significand is shifted to the right by the given number of bits.

 * <code>ec</code> - An arithmetic context to control the precision of